makeskinner/elk_monitoring/README.md

 1. **Set Environment Variables:** Set the appropriate environment variables in the ```.env``` file:
    - You can leave everything as it is, but i’d suggest understanding memory requirements.
 > [!TIP]
 > Pay attention to the memory defined in the ```elasticsearch.yml``` file.
 You will need to tailor this to your specific needs.
-You may start with what's here and monitor your elastic container so understand whether or not you need to modify.
+You may start with what's here and monitor your elastic container to understand whether or not you need to modify.
 ```Dockerfile
 # Project namespace (defaults to the current folder name if not set)
 #COMPOSE_PROJECT_NAME=myproject